Nesting Season is an Exciting Time for Bird Fanatics!

-Watch for courtship behavior as couples entreat each other with choice bits of seeds or other food like the Cardinal pair shown at our Dinner Bell Feeder.
+Watch for courtship behavior as couples entreat each other with choice bits of seeds or affectionate gestures like this pair of kissing Cedar Waxwings.
 You may see a male put on a show with wing fluttering like the male Eastern Bluebird pictured on our nest box.
 Love is in the air!

 What Makes a Great Nest Box?

 -Insulation: Boxes should be made of wood or recycled plastic at least 3/8th of an inch thick so that they have great insulation properties for the hot and cold times.

 -Ventilation: Make sure they have slots, holes, or another method of ventilation near the top of the box to allow heat out on hot days.